fooltowise/NeroNotes/Nero's Notes/Beyond the Echo - Gabe Czegledy, Software Opportunities in the Resource Sector.md

 # Beyond the Echo - Gabe Czegledy, Software Opportunities in the Resource Sector

 **Interviewer :** We are on Collisions Beyond the Echo, welcome to Mr Gabe Czegledy, calling from Toronto.
-Gabe, you and I met probably a couple of months ago now, we have been working to get this thing going, you are introduced to me as CEO and portfolio manager at Vela Software International, which is an operating group of Constellation Software ([[CSU]]).
+Gabe, you and I met probably a couple of months ago now, we have been working to get this thing going, you are introduced to me as CEO and portfolio manager at Vela Software International, which is an operating group of [[Constellation Software]].
 So that's a big mouthful.
 So maybe I'll turn it over to you and you can maybe fill in the blanks for us a little bit.

 **Gabe Czegledy :** OK, good morning.
 So this is my fourth chapter in my working career.
 So maybe I'll introduce a little bit of background, how I got here and how we're talking today.
 What I'd like to do is to tie it to Calgary.
 So my background is I am an electrical engineer, I started with automation control for a company called Honeywell, always based in Toronto.
 I did quite well with that business, I was a product manager.
 What that involved was some global leading-edge projects with the outdoor companies in Alberta.
 So with St Crud, with S.O Coal Lake, Shell Peas River, those projects.
 I was a product manager for leading edge, at one point St Crud had the largest automation control in the world, and in office between those customers and the development groups in Phoenix, Arizona, for Honeywell.